Hejaz railway: Funding and symbolism

+Resources; construction work

 Access to resources was a significant stumbling block during construction of the Hejaz Railway.
 Water, fuel, and labor were particularly difficult to find in the more remote reaches of the Hejaz.
 In the uninhabited areas, camel transportation was employed not only for water, but also food and building materials.
 Fuel, mostly in the form of coal, was brought in from surrounding countries and stored in Haifa and Damascus.

 Labor was certainly the largest obstacle in the construction of the railway.
 In the more populated areas, much of the labor was fulfilled by local settlers as well as Muslims in the area, who were legally obliged to lend their hands to the construction.
 This labor was largely employed in the treacherous excavation efforts involved in railway construction.
 In the more remote areas the railway would be reaching, a more novel solution was put to use.
 Much of this work was completed by railway troops of soldiers, who in exchange for their railway work, were exempt from one third of their military service.

 As the rail line traversed treacherous terrain, many bridges and overpasses had to be built.
 Since access to concrete was limited, many of these overpasses were made of carved stone and stand to this day.

+Engineers

+Both Ottoman and foreign engineers worked together on the construction of the Hejaz Railway, and it was the first Ottoman railway on which Muslim engineers who had graduated from Ottoman engineering schools worked in significant numbers.
+The construction of the Hejaz railway progressed slower than expected, primarily due to the inexperience of Ottoman engineers.
+The Hendese-i Mülkiye, the empire’s first engineering school, had been founded only 16 years earlier, limiting the availability of skilled local engineers.
+As a result, the Ottoman administration abandoned its initial policy of hiring only locals and brought in foreign experts.
+Engineers from the Anatolian and Baghdad railways were transferred, and under the leadership of the experienced German engineer Meissner, construction accelerated.

+Despite this, Sultan Abdülhamid II remained committed to employing Muslim engineers.
+In 1904, 17 Muslim engineers were hired, and to further develop local expertise, the Ottomans sent engineers to Germany for training.
+Over time, Muslim Ottoman engineers became involved at all levels of the project.
+In particular, the section south of al-Ula was staffed exclusively by Muslims, as Christians were barred from entering.
+The final stretch from al-Ula to Medina was completed successfully under the leadership of Haji Muhtar Beg, relying entirely on Muslim engineers and workers.

+Transportation volume

+The Haifa - Dera - Damascus branch of the Hejaz railway was about a fifth of the total rail built for the Hejaz railway and accounted for three quarters of traffic.

+Economic influence

+The Hejaz district did not enjoy significant positive economic effects from the Hejaz railway according to Özyüksel.
+Haifa, a port at the end of a branch line of the Hejaz railway is said to have enjoyed significant growth partily due to the railway connection.